simple-java-mail/smtp-connection-pool/RELEASING.md

 ## 2. Prepare and verify

-1. Verify that `generic-object-pool 2.4.1` and `clustered-object-pool 4.0.2` are published in Maven Central.
-These versions define the shutdown-completion and retired-pool cleanup semantics used by the provider; do not release against local-only substitutes.
+1. Verify that the exact `generic-object-pool` and `clustered-object-pool` versions declared in the root POM are published in Maven Central.
+For 4.0.1 these are `generic-object-pool 2.4.2` and `clustered-object-pool 4.0.3`, which also provide the stable JPMS names used by this release; do not release against local-only substitutes.
 2. Update `RELEASE.txt`, the README release-note summary, Javadocs, and directly relevant usage examples.
 3. Keep the current released version accurate; add a separate next-release section rather than relabeling an already published version as unreleased.
 4. Run the complete multi-module verification on JDK 21, without skipping static analysis, including provider discovery and all framework integration tests.